An efficient sieving based secant method for sparse optimization problems with least-squares constraints: Introduction

 The main contributions of this paper can be summarized in the following: \begin{itemize} \item[1.]
 When $p(\cdot)$ is a gauge function, we prove that $\varphi(\cdot)$ is (strongly) semismooth for a wide class of instances of $p(\cdot)$ via connecting \ref{eq: dual-LS-reg} to a {metric} projection problem.
-More importantly, when $p(\cdot)$ is a polyhedral gauge function, we show that $\varphi(\cdot)$ is locally piecewise $C^k$ on $(0, \lambda_{\infty})$ for any integer $k \geq 1$; and for any $\bar{\lambda} \in (0, \lambda_{\infty})$, $v > 0$ for any $v \in \partial\varphi(\bar{\lambda})$. \item[2.] {Under the assumption that} $p(\cdot)$ is a polyhedral gauge function, we {show} that the secant method converges at least 3-step Q-quadratically for solving \cref{eq: root-finding-levelset-lst}.
-Moreover, if $\partial_{\rm B}\varphi(\lambda^*)$ is a singleton, we further prove that the secant method converges superlinearly with Q-order $(1+\sqrt{5})/2$. \item[3.]
+More importantly, when $p(\cdot)$ is a polyhedral gauge function, we show that $\varphi(\cdot)$ is locally piecewise $C^k$ on $(0, \lambda_{\infty})$ for any integer $k \geq 1$; and for any $\bar{\lambda} \in (0, \lambda_{\infty})$, $v > 0$ for any $v \in \partial\varphi(\bar{\lambda})$. \item[2.] {Under the assumption that} $p(\cdot)$ is a polyhedral gauge function, we {show} that the secant method converges at least 3-step Q-quadratically for solving \cref{eq: root-finding-levelset-lst}, and if $\partial_{\rm B}\varphi(\lambda^*)$ is a singleton, the secant method converges superlinearly with Q-order at least $(1+\sqrt{5})/2$.
+Furthermore, for a general strongly semismooth function $\varphi(\cdot)$, if $\partial \varphi(\lambda^*)$ is a singleton and nondegenerate, the secant method converges superlinearly with R-order of at least $(1+\sqrt{5})/2$. \item[3.]
 We propose an efficient sieving based secant method to address the computational challenges for solving \cref{eq: main-prob}.
 The algorithm incorporates a fast convergent secant method for root-finding of \cref{eq: root-finding-levelset-lst}, along with an AS technique for effectively reducing the dimension of subproblems in the form of \cref{eq: reg-LS-form}.
 The efficiency of the proposed algorithm for solving \cref{eq: main-prob} will be demonstrated by extensive numerical results. \end{itemize}

-The rest of the paper is organized as follows: We will introduce some necessary preliminary results in \cref{sec: preliminary}.
+The rest of the paper is organized as follows.
+We will introduce some necessary preliminary results in \cref{sec: preliminary}.
 We discuss the properties of the value function $\varphi(\cdot)$ in \cref{sec: property-value-function,sec: HS-Jacobian}.
 A secant method for solving \cref{eq: main-prob} will be introduced and analyzed in \cref{sec: secant-levelset}.
 We will introduce the AS technique in \cref{sec: AS-levelset} followed by {presenting} extensive numerical results in \cref{sec: numerical-experiment}. {We} conclude the paper in \cref{sec: conclusion}.